DigitaleDeltaOrg/dd-eco-api/ecological-measurements.md

 - Circumstances of the organism found (i.e. life stage, gender, length class, living/dead, phototropic)
 - Circumstances of the sampling area (i.e. construction site, cloudy water, rainy day)

-This depends per measurement.
+The required data can change per measurement type.
+Furthermore, the data recorded can even differ per measurement.

 Obviously, for measuring fish, you don't need a microscope or an incubator, but you may need a net.

-For micro organisms, you will most likely need a microscope, and depending on the type of micro organism, you may need dye.
+For micro organisms, you will most likely need a microscope, and depending on the type of micro organism, you may need some kind of dye.